wp-plugins/zemanta/readme.txt

 * Added support for Fashion Traffic affiliate program (for related images)
 * Ability to share recommended related posts via Facebook or Twitter
 * Better settings page: now with a link to Register / Sign-in into Zemanta service
+* Related posts with thumbnails are now on by default

 = 1.1.3 =
 * Better errors indication in settings